rahkeemg/Bible_Comparison/README.md

 # Abstract

 The Bible is the best selling book of all times and continues to be a source for many pointing towards God.
-Originally written in Hebrew, Aramaic, and Greek, the Bible has been translated into over 600+ languages, with each respective language having its own respective variations and verisons.
+Originally written in Hebrew, Aramaic, and Greek, the Bible has been translated into over 600+ languages, with each respective language having its own respective variations and versions.

 In this project, we will be examining a few English Translations of the Bible and using some natural language procesing (NLP) tools in attempt to see how some of these versions are similar and how they differ.